 - Know your prices.
 How much did it cost to purchase the stroller when it was new?
 Generally, used strollers are prices somewhere around 60% of the new price.
 Higher-end strollers or strollers in excellent or like-new condition may be sold for a higher percentage of the original sale price, with lower-end or well-loved strollers going for a lower percentage.
 Be aware of the accessories that came standard with the stroller; if they’re missing or damaged, you should pay less.

 The stroller was one of the final pieces my husband and I bought when I was pregnant with my daughter, and it was one of the “Oh wow.
 This is really happening!” purchases for us.
-Making the investment in a stroller can be intimidating, but the above tips should make it easy for you to enjoy shopping while saving you money and getting the most for your dollar.
+Making the investment in a stroller can be intimidating, but the above tips should make it easy for you to enjoy shopping while saving you money and getting the most for your dollar by buying a used stroller.
 Enjoy!